123jimin-llm/llm-msg-io/doc/stf/README.md

   - Some command lines specify comments, as described later.
 - If a line is prefixed with `;;`, then it's a **data line**, where the initial `;;` is interpreted as a single `;`.

+### Message State

+When an STF file is being read, it maintains a **message state**, which is either a nil or a message.

+When the message state is nil:

+- An empty data line, including data line with only blanks, will be ignored.
+- A non-empty data line, or a command line that expects a non-nil message, results in an error.

+When the message state is a message:

+- Data lines append a string value to the message's content, as specified below.

 ## Data Line

 A continuous chunk of data lines specify a string value, which is the concatenation of the lines with a single line feed `\n` between them.

-The last line's line feed shall be removed.
+The last line's line feed will be ignored.
 To specify a string value with a trailing line feed, the last line should be followed by an empty line.

 ## Comments